+The relative difference is similar at both inclinations and a precision of $\sim 5\%$ leads to constraints on the parameter $|\epsilon_3|$ to less than order unity at spin values $a\gtrsim0.5M$.
+At a given level of measured precision constraints on the deviation parameter of the spacetime are significantly more tight at higher spin values.

-In the following, we investigate the prospects of such QPOs to reduce the correlation between the spin and the parameter $\epsilon_3$.
+A measurement of the spin and the deviation parameter from an iron line profile alone may be improved if an independent measurement of these parameters of the same source can be performed.
+Quasi-periodic variability is a possible second observable, with which an iron line measurement may be combined.
+In the following, we investigate the prospects of using such QPOs to reduce the correlation between the spin and the parameter $\epsilon_3$.
 In this paper, we focus as a proof of principle on one particular QPO model, the diskoseismology model (see Wagoner 2008 for a review), where QPOs are identified as so-called gravity modes (g-modes; Perez et al. 1997) and corrugation modes (c-modes; Silbergleit et al. 2001).
 Similar conclusions can be reached for other QPO models, e.g., Klu\'zniak \& Abramowicz (2001); Abramowicz et al. (2003); Rezzolla et al. (2003).
-We extend our previous analysis of the diskoseismology model in the context of the quasi-Kerr metric (Johannsen \& Psaltis 2011a) to our new metric, which allows us to discuss the dynamical frequencies of accretion disks for arbitrary values of the spin of the black hole.
+We extend our previous analysis of the diskoseismology model in the context of the quasi-Kerr metric (Johannsen \& Psaltis 2011a) to our new metric, which allows us to discuss the dynamical frequencies of accretion disks for arbitrary values of the spin.

 Here, we will only discuss the fundamental g- and c-modes.
 For any given values of the spin and the parameter $\epsilon_3$, the fundamental g-mode occurs at the radius where the radial epicyclic frequency has a maximum (Perez et al. 1997), while the fundamental c-mode corresponds to the Lense-Thirring frequency evaluated at the ISCO (Silbergleit et al. 2001).
 We derive expressions for these modes in our metric in the appendix.